Nyhavn 18: 19th century

 In 1800 (deed: 29 September), No. 287/288 was sold to ship captain Jep Nissen Kjær.
 In the new cadastre of 1806, the property was listed as No. 279 in St. Ann's East Quarter.
 It was still owned by Kjær at that time.

 Jonathan Balling, who worked for the Royal Greenland Trade Department, lived in the building until his death in 1829.
 He was one of Hans Christian Andersen's first benefactors in Copenhagen.
 Andersem spent Christmas with Balling in 1822.
 The writer Andreas Nicolai de Saint-Aubain, who used the pseudonym Carl Bernhard, was a resident in the building from 1832 to 1865.

 From October 1834, Betsy Brown (née Elphinstons) rented a five-room apartment in the building.
 She had just lost her husband Nicholas Vrown.
 She died in the building on 11 March 1838.

 The property was later acquired by master mason Johan Carl Unger.
 In In 1846, he expanded the building with a fourth floor and a mansard roof.
-At the time of the 1850 census, he lived on the ground floor of the building with bhis wife Inger Kirstine (Stine) Unger (née Møller), their five children (aged five to 20) and one maid.
+At the time of the 1850 census, he lived on the ground floor of the building with his wife Inger Kirstine (Stine) Unger (née Møller), their five children (aged five to 20) and one maid.

 In the second half of the 1850s, Georg Emil Tuxen lived in one of the apartments.
 His son Nicolai Elias Tuxen (1857–1935) was born in the building.